2018 Scholarship Application

-Application Deadline: All application materials and completed forms must be submitted online, by 11PM, Saturday, September 30, 2017
+Application Deadline: All application materials and completed forms must be submitted online, by 11PM, Sunday, September 30, 2018 (Absolutely no late entries will be accepted).

 171 Cedar Arts Center is committed to bringing together a diverse student population, and to assisting individuals and families with their participation at 171 through scholarships based on merit and/or financial need.